unacast/deprecated-unacast.github.io/_posts/2016-02-25-on-idempotency-in-distributed-rest-apis.md

 tags: [rest, api, distributed systems]
 ---

-A few weeks back we have had a good discussion about how to design pragmatic and user friendly RESTful APIs.
+A few weeks back our team had a discussion about API design.
+The discussion was mostly about what we could do to design pragmatic and user friendly RESTful APIs.
 At some point in the discussion we discussed what idempotency is and what it actually guarantees.
-That triggered my curiosity and I wanted to explore deeper into idempotency and how to create APIs design that could guarantee that updates are safe even in a largely distributed and concurrent environment.
-So this post is about a few things you should consider when implementing idempotency into your APIs.
+That sparked a curiosity in me, and I wanted to explore deeper into that.

 The definition of idempotency ([wikipedia](https://en.wikipedia.org/wiki/Idempotence)):